marfoldi/SRTNGLGRTHMS/README.md

 # SRTNGLGRTHMS
-My BSc thesis: A visualization and benchmarking tool for sorting algorithms.
+My BSc thesis: A visualization and benchmark tool for sorting algorithms.